 Let your pubic hair grow out

 Although you may cringe at the idea of letting your pubic hair grow out, think of all the shaving or waxing-induced bumps that often result.
 Ingrown hairs can cause folliculitis, which according to the American Academy of Dermatology, is “a common skin infection that develops in the hair follicles,” often brought on by habits like shaving and plucking.
 Resist the urge to squeeze or pop bumps too; doing so can lead to an infection.
-Don’t stop there either.
-Here are 8 body parts you should resist popping and plucking.
+(Ever wonder why we have pubic hair in the first place?
+Here’s your answer.)

 Avoid tight panties

 Tight panties will work against you if you’re trying to treat acne in your private parts.
 According to Dr. Dunston, you should steer clear of them.
 “Wearing loose-fitting undergarments and no panties at night helps the area to breathe, which problematic bacteria doesn’t like,” she says.
 “They like it moist and wet and dark.”
 Unfortunately, this may also mean bidding adieu to your favorite yoga pants.

 Your shower habits have a lot to do with treating acne in your private parts.
 When you use hygiene products like body wash in your private parts, your vaginal balance can be disrupted, eventually causing irritation and vaginal acne.
 “Using antibacterial soaps either commercially-prepared or containing natural antibacterial like oregano or tea tree oil assists in removing potentially harmful bacteria,” says Dr. Dunston.

 Don’t wear underwear to bed